IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

 ---
 layout: post
 title: "My next step learning and New Year's Resolutions"
-excerpt: "For me it is time to say what are my New Year's Resolutions and my next step learning Frontend Development, cause as we all know one of the best things in our industry is to learn new things everyday. "
 tags:
   - Learning
   - Frontend
 ---

-# Learning JavaScript
+I know, I know, we are in the middle of February and New Year's Resolutions are not something to talk about now, but I've been quite busy with a big project, (so I couldn't have time to update my WebSite and blog a lot).
+For me it is time to say what are my New Year's Resolutions and my next step learning Frontend Development is to start learning <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a>.

 <figure class="">
     <img src="/assets/images/resource-javascript-for-kids.jpg" alt="JavaScript for Kids (book)">